Notice of Privacy Practices & Confidentiality of Alcohol and Drug Abuse Records

 Email: [email protected]

 5.1.
 Right to Inspect and Copy.
-With certain exceptions, you have the right to inspect and receive copies of your health information that we maintain about you.
-In some very limited circumstances we may, as authorized by law, deny your request to inspect and obtain a copy of your health information.
+With certain exceptions, you have the right to inspect and receive copies of your health information that Narconon Lateinamerika maintains about you.
+In some very limited circumstances Narconon Lateinamerika may, as authorized by law, deny your request to inspect and obtain a copy of your protected health information.
 You will be notified of a denial to any part or parts of your request.
 Some denials, by law, are reviewable, and you will be notified regarding the procedures for invoking a right to have a denial reviewed.
 Other denials, however, as set forth in the law, are not reviewable.
 Each request will be reviewed individually, and a response will be provided to you in accordance with the law.5.2.
 Right to Amend Your Health Information.
-If you believe that health information about you is incorrect or incomplete, you may ask the Centre to amend the information.
-We may deny your request if it is not in writing or does not include a reason that supports the request.
-In addition, we may deny your request if you ask us to amend health information that we believe: (i) is accurate and complete; (ii) was not created by us, unless the person or entity that created the health information is no longer available to make the amendment; (iii) is not part of the health information kept by or for us; or (iv) is not part of the health information which you would be permitted to inspect and copy.
-If your right to amend is denied, we will notify you of the denial and provide you with instructions on how you may exercise your right to submit a written statement disagreeing with the denial and/or how you may request that your request to amend and a copy of the denial be kept together with the health information at issue, and disclosed together with any further disclosures of the health information at issue.5.3.
+If you believe that protected health information about you is incorrect or incomplete, you may ask Narconon Lateinamerika to amend the information.
+Narconon Lateinamerika may deny your request if it is not in writing or does not include a reason that supports the request.
+In addition, Narconon Lateinamerika may deny your request if you ask Narconon Lateinamerika to amend protected health information that Narconon Lateinamerika believes: (i) is accurate and complete; (ii) was not created by Narconon Lateinamerika, unless the person or entity that created the protected health information is no longer available to make the amendment; (iii) is not part of the protected health information kept by or for Narconon Lateinamerika; or (iv) is not part of the protected health information which you would be permitted to inspect and copy.
+If your right to amend is denied, Narconon Lateinamerika will notify you of the denial and provide you with instructions on how you may exercise your right to submit a written statement disagreeing with the denial and/or how you may request that your request to amend and a copy of the denial be kept together with the protected health information at issue, and disclosed together with any further disclosures of the protected health information at issue.5.3.
 Right to an Accounting of Disclosures.
-You have the right to receive a list of certain disclosures that we may have made of your health information.
-This list will not include certain disclosures: those made for treatment, payment, or health care operations within our programme or made pursuant to your authorization or made directly to you.5.4.
+You have the right to receive a list of certain disclosures that Narconon Lateinamerika may have made of your protected health information.
+This list will not include certain disclosures as set forth in the HIPAA regulations, including those made for treatment, payment, or health care operations within the program or made pursuant to your authorization or made directly to you.5.4.
 Right to Request Restrictions.
-You have the right to request a restriction or limitation on the health information that the Centre uses or discloses about your treatment, payment or health care operations within our programme.
-While we will consider your request, we are not required to agree to it.
-If we do agree to it, we will comply with your request, except in emergency situations where your health information is needed to provide you with emergency treatment.
-We will not agree to restrictions on uses or disclosures that are legally required, or those which are legally permitted and which we reasonably believe to be in the best interest of your health.5.5.
+You have the right to request a restriction or limitation on the protected health information that Narconon Lateinamerika uses or discloses about your treatment, payment or health care operations within the program.
+While Narconon Lateinamerika will consider your request, Narconon Lateinamerika is not required to agree to it.
+If Narconon Lateinamerika does agree to it, Narconon Lateinamerika will comply with your request, except in emergency situations where your protected health information is needed to provide you with emergency treatment.
+Narconon Lateinamerika will not agree to restrictions on uses or disclosures that are legally required, or those which are legally permitted and which Narconon Lateinamerika reasonably believes to be in the best interest of your health.5.5.
 Request Confidential Communications.
-You have the right to request that the Centre communicate with you about your health information in a specific way or at a specific location.
-For example, you can ask that we only contact you at work or by mail.
-We will accommodate all reasonable requests.5.6.
+You have the right to request that Narconon Lateinamerika communicate with you about your protected health information in a specific way or at a specific location.
+For example, you can ask that Narconon Lateinamerika only contact you at work or by mail.
+Narconon Lateinamerika will accommodate all reasonable requests.5.6.
 Right to File a Complaint.
-If you have any questions or believe that your privacy rights have been violated, you may contact the Centre’s Data Protection Officer in person or mail a written summary of your concern to the address listed above.
+Violation of the Federal law and regulations by a program is a crime and suspected violations may be reported to appropriate authorities in accordance with Federal regulations.
+If you have any questions or believe that your privacy rights have been violated, you may contact our HIPAA Privacy Officer in person or mail a written summary of your concern to the address listed above.
+You may also file a written complaint with the Department of Health and Human Services.
 You will not be penalized or retaliated against for filing a complaint.5.7.
 Receive a Copy.
 You have the right to obtain a copy of this Notice.

 - CHANGES TO THIS NOTICE.
-The Centre reserves the right to change the terms of this Notice at any time.
-The Centre reserves the right to make the revised or changed notice effective for health information the Centre already has about you as well as any health information the Centre receives in the future.
-The Centre will post a copy of the current Notice.
+Narconon Lateinamerika reserves the right to change the terms of this Notice at any time.
+Narconon Lateinamerika reserves the right to make the revised or changed notice effective for protected health information the program already has about you as well as any protected health information the program receives in the future.
+Narconon Lateinamerika will post a copy of the current Notice.
 The Notice will contain an effective date.